renevs/domain_learning_from_data_llm/README.md

 ## Datasets

-/datasets - contain the source and target dataset
+/datasets - contain the source and target datasets

 ## How to install

-After download the code, you must to download the LLAMA 8B-Instruct to the folder Meta-Llama-3-8B-Instruct.
+After download the code, you must download the LLAMA 8B-Instruct to the folder Meta-Llama-3-8B-Instruct.

 Create python environment and set dependencies running: install.sh